The ACA is going back to the Supreme Court. Will Missouri Medicaid expansion survive?

 After years of watching Republican leaders reject Medicaid expansion at the Capitol, Missourians went to the polls in August and overruled them with 53 percent of the vote.

-A week after Election Day, justices are set to hear arguments from 18 Republican attorneys general, including Missouri’s, on why the Affordable Care Act, which enables expansion, should be struck down.
+A week after Election Day, justices are set to hear arguments backed by Republican officials in 18 states, including Missouri, on why the Affordable Care Act, which enables expansion, should be struck down.

 And if they prevail, expansion and other ACA reforms, including protections for people with pre-existing conditions, would be null and void here.